-This report contains observations & recommendations intended to assist in the management of the two (2) individual trees & one (1) group of trees identified as necessary to be discussed by virtue of their location & proposed works, i.e. Alterations & Additions.
+This report contains observations & recommendations intended to assist in the management of the two (2) individual trees identified as necessary to be discussed by virtue of their location & proposed works, i.e. Alterations & Additions.
+This document focuses only on the as proposed new driveway/driveway crossover.